postwil2000/WPCreative_SITE/content/special_projects/stillsGallery/index.md

 +++
+title = "Photos etc..."
-title = "Stills, photos et cetera..." description = "... not everything needs to be in motion." date = 2025-05-15
+description = "... because not everything needs to be in motion." date = 2025-05-15

 [extra]